|Course Length:||3 Years Full-Time|

 What are my career prospects?

 You will encounter modules that specifically develop technical programming skills but with relevant application to future employability which is maintained by closely aligning the objectives of the programme to the SFIAplus skills standard.
-This degree will also give valuable support to an application for a PGCE should you wish to pursue a career in teaching.
+This degree will also give valuable support should you wish to train to teach.

 The programme is accredited by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Successfully completing an accredited honours degree, such as this programme, is the first step to full BCS membership and to being awarded chartered status.

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

 Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 - Sandwich Year – you may have the opportunity to apply to complete a sandwich year placement as part of your programme (usually the third year of a four year degree) and gain highly relevant work experience;

 - Study Abroad – you may have the opportunity to apply to spend an additional year (usually the third year of a four year degree) studying or working abroad;